Of course, the legal content of these releases will depend upon what you’re doing, including the type of content you’re covering.

 7. How will ownership of event materials be handled?
 Will the attendee own these materials and be able to sell them to others who did not attend?
 Will you use a licensing system to protect your intellectual property from misuse by attendees?

-Note that an experienced business attorney can help you create a customized attendee release you can use for similar events you hold rather than reinvent the wheel each time.
+Note that an experienced business attorney can help you create a customized attendee release and related business contracts you can use for similar events you hold rather than reinvent the wheel each time.

 However, it’s important to address changes to your event in your release so that you’re protected at all times.